manuelbl/JavaDoesUSB/README.md

 The test devices implement the required control requests.
 So the driver is installed automatically.

-This library does not yet run reliably on Windows as the Java VM sometimes overwrites the last error code, which is needed for proper function, not just in error cases.
-It works incorrectly when run in the debugger and sometimes even without the debugger.
-A future version of the Foreign Function & Memory API will hopefully provide a way to save the last error code.
-The developers are aware of the issue.

 The library has not been tested on Windows for ARM64.
 It might or might not work.